-If an MTA is not using Multiple Grants per Interval on the service flow being modified and authorization and admission control succeed, the CMTS MUST associate the new GateID with the modified service flow, replace the DOCSIS Admitted Flow Timeout and Active Flow Timeout values of the associated service flow with the T7 and T8 timers of the new upstream Gate, and include those timer values in the DSC response to the MTA.
+If authorization and admission control succeed, the CMTS MUST associate the new GateID with the modified service flow, replace the DOCSIS Admitted Flow Timeout and Active Flow Timeout values of the associated service flow with the T7 and T8 timers of the new upstream Gate, and include those timer values in the DSC response to the MTA.
 In this case the CMTS MUST remove the original Gate immediately and notify the CMS via a Gate-Close with Reason-Sub-Code 0 (Normal).